 Those who laud the UN for its climate response are much more likely to also have a positive overall view of the organization.
 In every public surveyed, there are double-digit differences between those who say the UN has done a good job dealing with global climate change and those who say it has done a bad job.
 The largest difference is in the U.S., where roughly eight-in-ten (81%) of those who praise the UN on climate change have a favorable view of the organization – roughly double the percentage among those who criticize the UN’s climate response (40%).

 The survey also found that there is little agreement over whether international climate efforts will be more of a harm or a benefit to national economies.
 However, in many places, those with favorable views of the UN are more likely to think international climate efforts will mostly benefit their economy, as opposed to mostly harming it or having no effect at all.
 Similarly, the same survey found that those with a favorable view of the UN were more likely to think international efforts could successfully reduce the effects of climate change.

-Note: Here are the questions used for this analysis, along with responses.
+Note: Here are the questions used for this analysis, along with responses, and its full dataset.
 Visit our methodology database for more information about the survey methods outside the U.S. For respondents in the U.S., read more about the ATP’s methodology.